d3b-center/peds-brain-auto-seg-public/Dropout_nnUNet_2_sequences/README.md

 ## Train new models for missing FLAIR and T1w-pre
 To train additional models, prepare the dataset following the nnUNet convention.
 Then run the plan_and_preprocess_mmUNet.sh script.
 To train a model with the desired level of Dropout, run train_nnUNet_dropout_pX.sh X={0,10,20,...,100}.
 You can start multiple jobs on the cluster so they can run at the same time.
 It takes ~12h per dropout value, so I would recommend submitting as many jobs as possible.
 Note: we are only training a single fold (-f0) with a 3d full_res configuration.

-## UPDATE 10/10: Train new models for handling all 4 sequences
-To train additional models, prepare the dataset following the nnUNet convention.
-Then run the plan_and_preprocess_nnUNet.sh script.
-To train a model with the desired level of Dropout, run train_nnUNet_dropout_full_pX.sh X={0,10,20,...,100}.
-Ensure the directories (raw, preprocessed, results) are as intended.
-You can start multiple jobs on the cluster so they can run at the same time.
-It takes ~12h per dropout value, so I would recommend submitting as many jobs as possible.
-Note: we are only training a single fold (-f0) with a 3d full_res configuration.
-Once optimal p is found on -f0 models perhaps could train subsequent folds for the optimal p.

 ## Developer: Dimosthenis Chrysochoou